code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-10-04-spring-kafka-embedded-server-unit-test.md

 @SpringBootTest
 public class SpringKafkaSenderTest {

-    private static final Logger LOGGER = LoggerFactory .getLogger(SpringKafkaSenderTest.class);
+  private static final Logger LOGGER = LoggerFactory.getLogger(SpringKafkaSenderTest.class);

   @Autowired
   private Sender sender;

   @Test
-    public void testSender() throws Exception {
+  public void testSend() throws Exception {
-        // set up the Kafka consumer properties Map<String, Object> consumerProperties = KafkaTestUtils
+    // set up the Kafka consumer properties Map<String, Object> consumerProperties =
-                .consumerProps("helloworld_sender_group", "false",
-                        AllSpringKafkaTests.embeddedKafka);
+        KafkaTestUtils.consumerProps("sender_group", "false", AllSpringKafkaTests.embeddedKafka);

     // create a Kafka consumer factory
-        DefaultKafkaConsumerFactory<Integer, String> consumerFactory = new DefaultKafkaConsumerFactory<Integer, String>(
+    DefaultKafkaConsumerFactory<Integer, String> consumerFactory =
-                consumerProperties);
+        new DefaultKafkaConsumerFactory<Integer, String>(consumerProperties);
-        // set the topic that needs to be consumed ContainerProperties containerProperties = new ContainerProperties(
+    // set the topic that needs to be consumed ContainerProperties containerProperties =
-                AllSpringKafkaTests.HELLOWORLD_SENDER_TOPIC);
+        new ContainerProperties(AllSpringKafkaTests.SENDER_TOPIC);

     // create a Kafka MessageListenerContainer
-        KafkaMessageListenerContainer<Integer, String> container = new KafkaMessageListenerContainer<>(
+    KafkaMessageListenerContainer<Integer, String> container =
-                consumerFactory, containerProperties);
+        new KafkaMessageListenerContainer<>(consumerFactory, containerProperties);

     // create a thread safe queue to store the received message BlockingQueue<ConsumerRecord<Integer, String>> records = new LinkedBlockingQueue<>();
     // setup a Kafka message listener
-        container.setupMessageListener(
-                new MessageListener<Integer, String>() {
+    container.setupMessageListener(new MessageListener<Integer, String>() {
       @Override
-                    public void onMessage(
-                            ConsumerRecord<Integer, String> record) {
+      public void onMessage(ConsumerRecord<Integer, String> record) {
         LOGGER.debug(record.toString());
         records.add(record);
       }
     });

     // start the container and underlying message listener container.start();
     // wait until the container has the required number of assigned
     // partitions
     ContainerTestUtils.waitForAssignment(container,
-                AllSpringKafkaTests.embeddedKafka
-                        .getPartitionsPerTopic());
+        AllSpringKafkaTests.embeddedKafka.getPartitionsPerTopic());

     // send the message
     String greeting = "Hello Spring Kafka Sender!";
-        sender.sendMessage(AllSpringKafkaTests.HELLOWORLD_SENDER_TOPIC,
-                greeting);
+    sender.send(AllSpringKafkaTests.SENDER_TOPIC, greeting);
-        // check that the message was received assertThat(records.poll(10, TimeUnit.SECONDS))
+    // check that the message was received assertThat(records.poll(10, TimeUnit.SECONDS)).has(value(greeting));
-                .has(value(greeting));

     // stop the container
     container.stop();
   }
 }
 ```

-The second test class focuses on the `Receiver` which listens to a <var>'helloworld-receiver.t'</var> topic as defined in the applications.properties file.
+The second test class focuses on the `Receiver` which listens to a <var>'receiver.t'</var> topic as defined in the <var>applications.properties</var> file.
 In order to check the correct working we will use a producer to send a message to this topic.
 The producer properties are created using the static method provided by `KafkaUtils` and used to create a `KafkaTemplate`.

 We need to ensure that the `Receiver` is initialized before sending the test message.
 For this we use the `waitForAssignment()` of `ContainerTestUtils`.
 The link to the message listener container is acquired by autowiring the `KafkaListenerEndpointRegistry` which manages the lifecycle of the listener containers that are not created manually.
 We check that the message was received by asserting that the latch of the `Receiver` was lowered to zero.